dpkristensen/globifest/documentation/project-format.md

         suffix none
     :end

-The files produced by this structure in "build.gconf" would be:
+The files produced by this structure would be:

-* build_os_posix
+* os_posix
-* build_os_win32
+* os_win32

-### 3.3 Settings

-**Parent**=Top **Multiple**

-Settings are stored one on each line as a simple key/value pair with whitespace ignored:

-    [whitespace]identifier=value[whitespace]

-These do not need to be enclosed in a directive block, but are usually placed after the project directive.

-The identifier corresponds to the definition file, and the value is user-supplied.

-Example:

-    MYMODULE_ENABLED=TRUE
-    MYMODULE_FEATURE1_TEXT=This is a cool feature!

-The acceptable input for value is dependent upon the input type.